Since 2010 in fifteen cities across the world, a selection of sidewalks has been transformed into a impromptu stages by turning

 streetlights into theatre spotlights.
 The result is an astonishing mix of reactions.
-2011 sees a new set of cities hosting the

 The simple intervention replaces two streetlights with theatre spotlights and instantly transfoms the street into a stage and passers-by into performers, somewhere between spectacle and surveillance.
 This intentionally subtle alteration to street lighting suggests on one hand the latent potential of public realm as places of interaction and celebration and on the other hand offers an alternative approach to city's lighting as more than securitarian.